ekzhang/fastseg/README.md

 ## Requirements

 This code requires Python 3.7 or later.
-It is tested with PyTorch version 1.5 and above.
+It has been tested to work with PyTorch version 1.6.
 To install the package, simply run `pip install fastseg`.
 Then you can get started with a pretrained model:

 ```python
 # Load a pretrained MobileNetV3 segmentation model in inference mode